Cooking Chat

 Seitan Skillet with Peppers and Onions

-Seitan Skillet with Peppers and Onions is an easy and healthy meatless dinner recipe, with plenty of flavor.
+Seitan Skillet with Peppers and Onions is an easy and healthy vegan dinner recipe, with plenty of flavor.
 Quickly chop up an onion and bell pepper, get it sizzling in a skillet while you make an easy sauce for the seitan.
 Before you know it you have your main course ready!
-Read on to learn more about seitan and how to prepare this meal, or click here to jump down to the recipe.
+Read on to learn more about seitan and how to prepare this meal, or click here to jump down to the recipe. seitan with peppers and onions in a black skillet.

 What is seitan?